United Kingdom Employer of Record

 Employment contracts in the U.K.

-- Hourly minimum wage ranges from £6.45 to £8.72, depending on the age of the employee.
+- Hourly minimum wage as of April 2022 ranges from £4.81 to £9.50, depending on the age of the employee.
 In addition to the minimum wage, the Living Wage Foundation in the U.K. has calculated a higher living wage, which although not mandatory, has been adopted by thousands of U.K. businesses.

 - Employment contracts for payments below the minimum wage are not legally binding.